ICQ: History

 The founding company of ICQ, Mirabilis, was established in June 1996 by five Israeli developers: Yair Goldfinger, Sefi Vigiser, Amnon Amir, Arik Vardi, and Arik's father Yossi Vardi.
 ICQ was one of the first text-based messengers to reach a wide range of users.

 The technology Mirabilis developed for ICQ was distributed free of charge.
 The technology's success encouraged AOL to acquire Mirabilis on June 8, 1998, for $287 million up front and $120 million in additional payments over three years based on performance levels.
 In 2002 AOL successfully patented the technology.

-After the purchase the product was initially managed by Ariel Yarnitsky and Avi Shechter.
+After the purchase, the product was initially managed by Ariel Yarnitsky and Avi Shechter.
 ICQ's management changed at the end of 2003.
 Under the leadership of the new CEO, Orey Gilliam, who also assumed the responsibility for all of AOL's messaging business in 2007, ICQ resumed its growth; it was not only a highly profitable company, but one of AOL's most successful businesses.
 Eliav Moshe replaced Gilliam in 2009 and became ICQ's managing director.

 In April 2010, AOL sold ICQ to Digital Sky Technologies, headed by Alisher Usmanov, for $187.5 million.
-While ICQ was displaced by AOL Instant Messenger, Google Talk, and other competitors in the U.S. and many other countries over the 2000s, it remained the most popular instant messaging network in Russian-speaking countries, and an important part of online culture.
+While ICQ was displaced by AOL Instant Messenger, Google Talk, and other competitors in the US and many other countries over the 2000s, it remained the most popular instant messaging network in Russian-speaking countries, and an important part of online culture.
 Popular UINs demanded over 11,000₽ in 2010.

 In September of that year, Digital Sky Technologies changed its name to Mail.Ru Group.
 Since the acquisition, Mail.ru has invested in turning ICQ from a desktop client to a mobile messaging system.
 As of 2013, around half of ICQ's users were using its mobile apps, and in 2014, the number of users began growing for the first time since the purchase.

-In March 2016, the source code of the client was released under the Apache license on github.com.
+In March 2016, the source code of the client was released under the Apache license on GitHub.

+In 2020, Mail.Ru Group decided to launch a new version, "ICQ New", based on the original ICQ.
+The updated software was presented to the general public on April 6, 2020.